asadfiroz/screen-share-pipeline/README.md

 - It can still draw a box on a busy non screen scene, because the current model does not yet output a "screen present" confidence.

-## Future work
+## Future work & Research

-- Add a "screen present" confidence output so the box hides when there is no screen.
-- Collect more real data at harder angles and distances to tighten the corners.
-- Move the model to a background worker so the live video is smoother.
-- Try a pretrained backbone (such as MobileNet) for better accuracy.
+- Screen presence and confidence: add a presence output so the model reports a probability that a screen is in view, and study how to set the threshold to balance false detections against missed detections.
+- Closing the sim to real gap: grow the real data set across more devices, screen contents, distances, angles, and lighting, and measure how accuracy scales with the amount and diversity of real data versus synthetic data.
+- Architecture study: compare the current small network against a pretrained backbone such as MobileNet, and against a segmentation based formulation, trading off accuracy against on device latency.
+- Temporal modeling: use information across frames, such as tracking and smoothing, to improve stability instead of treating each frame independently.
+- Robustness: evaluate and improve performance under glare, reflections, partial occlusion, and multi monitor setups.
+- Evaluation protocol: define a held out real test set and report standard metrics such as normalized corner localization error, intersection over union of the rectified region, precision and recall for screen presence, and end to end latency on mobile hardware.
+- Readability and enhancement: study super resolution and deblurring on the rectified output to recover small text, and measure the readability gains.

 ## Note